btschwartz12/TextGPT/README.md

 ## Install

-1. Clone the repository and `cd` to it.
-Make sure you have python3 ad pip3 installed.
+1. Make sure you have [python3](https://wiki.python.org/moin/BeginnersGuide/Download) ad [pip3](https://pip.pypa.io/en/stable/installation/) installed.
+You can then install the package directly from pip (we recommend doing so in a virtual environment).

 ```bash
 # Optionally make a virtual environment